'Fighting, shelling, bombing do not stop': Russia moves troops to new battleground

 "But the Kyiv regime does not allow them to take this opportunity," Putin charged.

-More than 100,000 people — down from a prewar population of about 430,000 — are believed trapped in the city with little food, water or heat, and over 20,000 civilians have been killed in the nearly two-month siege, according to Ukrainian authorities.
+More than 100,000 people — down from a prewar population of about 430,000 — are believed trapped in the city with little food, water or heat, and more than 20,000 civilians have been killed in the nearly two-month siege, according to Ukrainian authorities.

 Repeated attempts to evacuate civilians from the city have failed because of what the Ukrainians said was continued Russian shelling.